swisscom-bigdata/hadoop-release/README.md

 ## Applying the patch

-To limit the production changes to a minimum, only the affected class has been patched in.
+To limit the production changes to a minimum, only the affected classes have been patched in.

 The built `hadoop-common-2.7.3.2.6.5.0-292.jar` can be used to extract the needed class files: